Alpine salamander: Mating pattern

-The alpine salamander engages in a promiscuous mating pattern, meaning that they engage in multiple partner pairings.
-Males travel farther than females do, potentially to follow a scent emitted by females, and typically while still in their juvenile stage.
+The alpine salamander engages in a promiscuous mating pattern, engaging in multiple partner pairings.
+Males travel farther than females, potentially to follow a scent emitted by females, and typically while still in their juvenile stage.
 Female S. atra find and defend their shelters, which is a potential reason that they may stay more local than males.

-Male-male behavior
+Male-male behaviour

 Males are more likely to engage in chasing other males, as well as actually fighting with each other.
-Oftentimes, one male will mount the other, loosely grasp it with his forearms, and start rubbing his head on the other male.
+Often, one male will mount the other, loosely grasp it with his forearms, and start rubbing his head on the other male.
 The two males will switch roles, and in one studied interaction, continued like this for seven minutes before parting ways.
-In a second documented fight, the behavior was more intense.
+In a second documented fight, the behaviour was more intense.
 When one member tried to leave, the other male chased it to re-engage.
 This encounter lasted eight minutes.
-There is both photographic and video evidence of these behaviors.
-Researchers are unsure if it is caused by territoriality, confusion on sexual identification and mistaken mating, or true combat.
+There is both photographic and video evidence of this behaviour.
+Researchers are unsure if it is caused by territoriality, homosexuality, confusion on sexual identification and mistaken mating, or true combat.

 Gestation and reproduction

-Alpine salamanders live in a sex ratio of 1:1.
+Alpine salamanders occur with a sex ratio of 1:1.
 Mating occurs on land.
-The male clasps the female at the forelegs, and fertilization is internal.
-S. atra are categorized as viviparous, meaning that their young are born alive and unlike many other amphibians, do not go through metamorphosis They give birth to 2 young, sometimes 3 or 4.
+The male clasps the female at the forelegs, and fertilisation is internal.
+S. atra are viviparous, with their young born alive, and unlike many other amphibians, do not go through metamorphosis.
+They give birth to two young, sometimes three or four.
 New young alpine salamanders may measure as long as 50 mm at birth, with the mother measuring only 120 mm.

 Female alpine salamanders have uteruses that are composed of a single luminal epithelial cell layer, connective tissue, and smooth muscle.
-The uterine eggs are large and numerous, but, as a rule, only one fully develops in each uterus.
+The uterine eggs are large and numerous, but, as a rule, only one develops fully in each uterus.
 The embryo is nourished on the yolk of the other eggs, which more or less dissolve to form a large mass of nutrient matter.
-The egg mass can be as long as between 25 mm and 40 mm long.
+The egg mass can be as long as 25–40 mm.
 The embryo passes through three stages: